Reshade Effect Shader Toggler (R.E.S.T)

 Saving Your Progress

-Close the window and click Save all Toggle Groups:
+Close the window and click Save all Toggle Groups to save your changes:

 ../../_images/rest15.png